 Introduction

-The MICE Cooling Channel magnets and spectrometer solenoids were designed without yokes, to avoid compromising beam optics, and to avoid complicating their construction; thus magnetic shielding walls were required to limit the fringe field outside the MICE Hall.
+The MICE Cooling Channel magnets and spectrometer solenoids were designed without yokes and therefore magnetic shielding walls were required to limit the fringe field outside the MICE Hall.
 Items such as the RF amplifiers that were identified as sensitive to magnetic fields were sited behind the magnetic shield walls.
 Lengthy studies showed that the majority of the fringe field could be contained by means of two parallel walls of good-quality magnetic steel.
 However, this approach has limitations, although we are able to reduce the fields to acceptable levels on the far side of the shield walls, we are left with extremely high fields between the shield walls.
 The non-yoke approach resulting in these high fields creates significant functional and safety issues with magnetically-sensitive equipment and ferrous objects.
 The stray fields are likely to interfere with equipment such as compressors, vacuum pumps and electronics racks.
 To prevent damage to these items we are planning a combination of local shielding and relocation.
 This report defines the location in which the compressors for the magnet cold heads will be located for step IV.

 MICE infrastructure components affected by stray magnetic fields

 All the components within the magnetic shielding walls, and slightly beyond, will be subject to very high magnetic fields.
-To reduce the field strength experienced by the components we are proposing to either shield them with a combination of Mu-metal and Iron or relocate them elsewhere.
+To reduce the field strength experienced by the components we are proposing either to shield them with a combination of Mu-metal and Iron or relocate them elsewhere.
 However, both local shielding and relocation have cost implications.
 To reduce the risk of failure and the cost of local shielding it would seem sensible to move the sensitive components as far from the stray fields as practical, this is advantageous for all MICE steps and not just for Step IV.
 As part of the decision making process we do also need to respect the schedule, having to create a lot of extra infrastructure will take significant time and capital.
 To understand the extent of the problem, and to determine what the options are, we have begun to list the sensitive items:

 There is no place where the field will be less than 50 Gauss;